Licensed limo from Vernon to Pearson Airport. Sedan $195, SUV $235, Van $675. Rate guaranteed at booking.

 Replace with photo

 The return from Pearson to Vernon runs at the same $195 flat rate as the outbound trip.
-Flight tracking is active on the return.
-If the flight lands late, the driver has already adjusted.
-No texts from baggage claim trying to coordinate.
-No calling a new car because your original pickup time lapsed while you were waiting for your bags.
-The driver is in the arrivals hall with your name when you walk out of customs, regardless of when the airline actually landed.
+Flight tracking is active from the moment your inbound flight departs its origin city.
+If it lands late, the driver already knows.
+There are no texts from baggage claim trying to coordinate.
+No calling a new car because your original pickup window elapsed while you were waiting for checked luggage at the carousel.
+The driver waits.
+The flat rate does not change for a delayed landing.

-A driver at Terminal 3 when you land at Terminal 1 adds 15 unplanned minutes.
-That's the wrong end of a long travel day for that problem.
-The driver's flight tracking eliminates that scenario.
+Terminal accuracy matters more than most travelers anticipate.
+A driver positioned at Terminal 3 when you land at Terminal 1 costs 15 unplanned minutes at the worst point of a long travel day.
+Flight tracking eliminates that.
 You land at your assigned terminal.
-The driver is at that terminal's arrivals.
-The 85-kilometre drive back to Vernon starts from the right door.
-No additional navigation after clearing customs.
+The driver is at that terminal's arrivals hall, name sign up, ready to take the bags.
+The 85-kilometre drive back along Highway 400 to Vernon starts from the right door.

-From Vernon, your driver takes Highway 400 South and Highway 427.
-Terminal 1 and Terminal 3 at Pearson are the destinations.
-Distance is approximately 85 km.
-Your driver monitors traffic in real time and adjusts the route to keep you on schedule.
+From Vernon, your driver takes Highway 400 South and Highway 427 directly to Pearson.
+Terminal 1 and Terminal 3 are both served.
+The distance is approximately 85 km and the average drive runs about 65 minutes.
+Your driver monitors traffic in real time and adjusts course when conditions on Hwy 400 require it.

-Every driver is TNC regulated by the Province of Ontario.
-Fully covered on every trip from Vernon.
+Every driver on the Vernon route is TNC regulated by the Province of Ontario, with full commercial coverage on every trip.

 Flat rate locked at booking.
 Sedan $195.
 SUV $235.
 TNC licensed driver.
 Meet and greet inside the terminal.